 Avoiding Overfeeding & Managing Capacity

 - Remove Foreign Objects: Before shredding, always remove staples and paper clips, unless your specific professional paper shredder explicitly states it can handle them.
-These small metal objects can nick or dull the blades over time.
+These metal objects can nick or dull blades over time.

 - Consider Material Types: While many professional shredders can handle credit cards and CDs, always check your manual.
 Never attempt to shred items like cloth, plastic bags, or sticky labels that can gum up the mechanism.